 Dried blood spot collection offers a simple solution for collecting, preserving, and transporting blood samples.
-At-home testing using dried blood spot collection eliminates the need for venipuncture blood draw in a lab and allows convenience by taking your sample from the comfort of your own home.
+At-home testing using dried blood spot collection eliminates the need for venipuncture blood draw in a lab and allows convenience by taking your thyroid blood sample from the comfort of your own home.

 Often, we see questions about the reliability or accuracy of these tests.

 Dried blood spot testing has been around for decades.

 In 1913, physician Ivar Bang introduced the idea of using dried blood as a sampling method.
 The idea was actualized in 1963 by microbiologist Robert Guthrie.
 Guthrie initially wanted to use this approach for the assessment of children with intellectual disabilities, which gave way to the introduction of newborn screening tests for inherited metabolic disorders.

 The limitations of sensitivity and specificity when screening such small sample volumes of blood restricted the use of dried blood spots for many years.
 As mass spectrometry (an analytical technique that measures the mass-to-charge ratio of ions) expanded into clinical laboratories, the applications of blood spot collection grew, too.

 Today, this method tests hundreds of biological markers successfully.

 Draw dried blood spot samples using a finger-prick via a small lancet.
 A few drops of blood are then dropped drop onto specially manufactured absorbent filter paper.

 The Clinical and Laboratory Standards Institute recommends the use of two specific collection cards: the Whatman 903 and Ahlstrom 226.
 These two collection cards are both approved by the Food and Drug Administration, Newborn Screening Quality Assurance Program, and the Centers for Disease Control and Prevention.